DemonRem/AirPlugin/README.md

 ## New code / suggestions / improvements / bugs / support of new planes

-Feel free to submit a pull request.
+Feel free to ask for contributor status and submit pull requests.